A Daughter Of Coal Country Battles Climate Change — And Her Father's Doubt

 It's a part of the country that voted heavily for Donald Trump.

-Ashley Funk grew up an hour outside of Pittsburgh.
+Ashley Funk grew up an hour outside Pittsburgh.
 The area feels kind of left behind with buildings named after mining companies and polluted ponds turned fluorescent, alarming colors.

 By the time she was in high school, Ashley was a full-blown climate activist.
 She even joined a lawsuit against the state of Pennsylvania, alleging it had not done enough to limit greenhouse gas emissions.